 This course provides a study of foundational mathematical concepts and properties in the elementary and junior high curriculum.
 The course emphasizes conceptual understanding, reasoning, explaining why algorithms work, and problem solving.
 Topics include number systems, operations, fractional numbers, proportional reasoning, and aspects of geometry.

-Prerequisites: Mathematics 30-2 or admission to the B.Ed (AD) program within the Western intellectual tradition.
-The course introduces the student to both traditional and contemporary theories of education as well as current efforts to develop a Christian approach to education.
+Prerequisites: Mathematics 30-2 or admission to the B.Ed (AD) program

 EDUC 300 - Introduction to Western Educational Ideas